dart-archive/www.dartino.org/codelab/setup.md

+---
+title: Dartino codelab setup
+layout: page
+---

-# Dartino Codelab
+# Dartino Codelab setup

-These instructions will help you prepare for the Dartino codelab.
+These instructions will help you prepare for the [Dartino codelab](index.html).

 The current codelab uses Dartino SDK version 0.4.0.